kaBeech/tensort/README.md

-I ran Bubblesort 1000 times on Bytes of random permutations of [1,2,3] using a faulty comparator that gives a random result 10% of the time when comparing two Bits.
+I ran Bubblesort 1000 times on Bytes of random permutations of [1,2,3] using a faulty comparator that gives a random result 10% of the time when comparing two elements.
 Here is how often each outcome was returned:

     94.1% <- [1,2,3]